Campus Improvement Plan

 Goal 1: STUDENT ACHIEVEMENT.
 Spring Branch Middle School students will master rigorous academic standards to ensure college and career readiness.

-Performance Objective 2: STUDENT GROWTH: By June 2025, Spring Branch Middle School will increase the percentage of students demonstrating STAAR Redesign academic growth in reading and math by 5 percentage points or ≥ to 85%.
+Performance Objective 2: STUDENT GROWTH: By June 2026, Spring Branch Middle School will increase the percentage of annual growth points earned by students demonstrating STAAR academic growth in reading language arts and math by 5 percentage points or ≥ to 85%.

-Strategy 2: At four points in the school year, we use our universal screener (MAP) and district standardized test (PSA) data to conduct data studies and trend analysis, identifying students in the lowest 25th percentile and providing tier II interventions based on the identified need.
+Strategy 3: At three points in the school year, we use our universal screener (MAP) and district standardized test (PSAs) data to conduct data studies and trend analysis, identifying students in the lowest 25th percentile and providing tier II interventions based on the identified need.

 Strategy's Expected Result/Impact: students will be able to grasp the content and increase scores on MAP and PSAs.